Futurecodemaster/Article/README.md

 ```

 Basically the code works by first setting up a simple neural network architecture with one hidden layer and one output layer.
 It then feeds the sample data X and Y through this network.
 During training, the backpropagation algorithm adjusts the weights of the network to minimize the difference between the predicted outputs and the actual values (y).
 The output printed at the end shows the final learned weights in the first layer after the training process.

+## Improvements

+Since its inception, various improvements have been made to the basic backpropagation algorithm.
+Stochastic gradient descent, for example, updates weights using a subset of data, enhancing efficiency and convergence.
+Other notable advancements include adaptive learning rate techniques like Adam and RMSprop, which adjust the learning rate during training for better performance.

+## Applications

+Backpropagation is the driving force behind many modern AI applications.
+From the facial recognition systems in smartphones to language translation services, the algorithm’s ability to train complex neural networks has led to significant breakthroughs in numerous fields.

 # References: